WordPress/wp20-book/Formats/README.md

-# Download Milestones: The Story of WordPress
+# Download Building Blocks: The Evolution of WordPress

 The book is available in three formats: